nodiscc/xsrv/README.md

 `xsrv` provides:

-- a [command-line tool](https://xsrv.readthedocs.io/en/latest/usage.html#command-line-usage) (wrapper around  [`ansible`](https://en.wikipedia.org/wiki/Ansible_%28software%29)) for simple deployments, maintenance and configuration
+- a [command-line tool](https://xsrv.readthedocs.io/en/latest/usage.html#command-line-usage) for easy configuration, deployment and maintenance
-- a collection of ansible [roles](#roles) for various network services, web applications, system administration and infrastructure
+- a collection of [roles](#roles) to install and configure various network services, web applications, system administration and infrastructure tools
-- a base [playbook to setup a single server](https://xsrv.readthedocs.io/en/latest/installation/first-deployment.html) for personal use or small/medium teams
+- a base [playbook to setup a single server](https://xsrv.readthedocs.io/en/latest/installation/first-deployment.html) for personal use or small/medium teams in a few minutes

 ## Roles